-- Small and Medium enterprises got a point as a boosting factor where the tax rates were deducted from existing 30% to 25% effective from next financial year on wards.
+- Small and Medium enterprises got a point as a boosting factor where the tax rates were deducted from the existing 30% to 25% effective from the next financial year onwards.

 - Excess taxes needs to be borne by an individual who is earning above 50 lakh rupees p.a.
 It is in the name of surcharge that is 10% extra.

 Then I thought of 4 things that could have made this budget look WOW:

 - The bulls would have been high on Dalal street If there would have been any reduction in corporate taxes.